yoyow-org/yoyow-node-sdk/middleware/README-EN.md

 ##### 2.2 set wallet password

-Connect with server successfully and you will see:
+Connect to the server successfully and you will see:

     Please use the set_password method to initialize a new wallet before continuing new >>>